 How else can I win national prizes?

-Conferences often give a prize for best poster or oral presentation by a medical student.
+Conferences often give a prize for the best poster or oral presentation by a medical student.
 If you are presenting at a conference, you can try and go that extra mile and aim for the prize.
-These can be national undergraduate student conferences held by medical schools, charities or the Royal Colleges across the country.
+These can be national undergraduate student conferences held by medical schools, charities, or the Royal Colleges across the country.
 This is especially useful if you have tried to submit something for publication and it fell through.
 I would advise trying to submit it as an abstract to a conference - you will probably be accepted to present!